sandhawke/borc-refs/README.md

 Right now, sharing is an option to Encoder.shareAll, not to Encoder.
 That'd be nice to fix.

 Lots of corner cases haven't been tested

+Maybe provide a way to share long strings as well?
+That would require the 'coloring' be done using a WeakSet instead of a Symbol property.
+That would remove the need for cleanup, but probably be slower.
+Try it out?

 ## Tests